Butternut Squash Pasta Sauce over Gluten Free Tagliolini

 Why don’t we make it in our plant?
 To make certified gluten free pasta, you must manufacture in a “dedicated gluten free” environment.
 Which would mean opening up an entirely new facility!
 We want to understand the gluten free market more thoroughly and are happy now to bring this quality GF pasta to you directly from the experts!

-UPDATE: We no longer sell this pasta!
-The supply chain was not reliable and we now offer Gluten Free Elbows…it’s a short shape, not long, but really delicious too!
-And can be made with this recipe as a substitution.
+UPDATE: We no longer sell Gluten Free Pasta!
+The supply chain was not reliable due to COVID-19.
 We recently added another version of this recipe, check out our Butternut Squash Alfredo.

 OK, back to the recipe.
 Instead of the usual heavy cream, this squash puree is thinned with chicken broth and skim milk.
 And a note for my Vegan friends – just use almond milk and skip the cheese!
 When serving my family this dish for dinner, I was interested to see what my boys would think of the sauce.
 They do have an adventurous palette for new tastes and flavors, but to look at a plate of pasta and see “orange”, not “red” I knew might pose a challenge.
 But Mommy was happily surprised!
 They LOVED it – and everything about it.
 When you hear, “This is amazing!” you know it’s a keeper.